NeowayLabs/klb/README.md

 Nash library to mimic the life of [@lborguetti](https://github.com/lborguetti) (aka `klb`).

-Ok, just kidding, use `klb` to automate the creation of your infrastructure on AWS or Azure.
+Ok, just kidding, use `klb` to automate the creation of your infrastructure on AWS, Azure or Digital Ocean.

 ## Demo